medic/cht-docs/content/en/apps/guides/contact-forms.md

 Section 1 and 3 are optional.
 We can pull in details of the logged in user as shown in section 1 and use that to log some metadata on the created documents as shown in section 3.

 Section 2 contains the core components of what will be saved in couchdb.
 The group name needs to match the contact type id specified in app_settings.json (if using the configurable hierarchy) or `person` if using the old-style hierarchy.
-To learn more about setting up configurable hieararchy, review the `Configuring the contact hierarchy` section in the [app-settings documentation](app-settings.md). `parent`, `type`, `contact_type` and `name` attributes are mandatory for things to work correctly.
+To learn more about setting up configurable hieararchy, review the [Hierarchy]({{< ref "apps/reference/hierarchy" >}}) page. `parent`, `type`, `contact_type` and `name` attributes are mandatory for things to work correctly.

 ## Settings sheet